torvalds/linux/Documentation/filesystems/proc.rst

 Thanks to  everybody  else  who contributed source or docs to the Linux kernel and helped create a great piece of software... :)

-If you  have  any comments, corrections or additions, please don't hesitate to contact Bodo  Bauer  at  bb@ricochet.net.
-We'll  be happy to add them to this document.

 The   latest   version    of   this   document   is    available   online   at https://www.kernel.org/doc/html/latest/filesystems/proc.html

-If  the above  direction does  not works  for you,  you could  try the  kernel mailing  list  at  linux-kernel@vger.kernel.org  and/or try  to  reach  me  at comandante@zaralinux.com.

 0.2 Legal Stuff
 ---------------